Medical with Prescription Coverage

 NMU offers two types of Flexible Spending Accounts (FSA's) which allows full-time employees to deposit money on a pre-tax basis from their paycheck into an account.
 The two accounts are:

-Any unused funds in excess of the 20% maximum health FSA at year-end will be forfeited.
-If you are not certain what your out-of-pocket expenses may be, we do encourage you to make a conservative estimate regarding your contribution amount.
+If you are not certain what your out-of-pocket expenses may be, we encourage you to make a conservative estimate regarding your contribution amount.

 Life Insurance Coverage

 Northern Michigan University provides group term life insurance through The Hartford for employees working half-time or more.
 The amount of Basic Life Insurance is equal to one times annual salary rounded to the next thousand.
 There is also a double indemnity clause which doubles the benefit for accidental death.
 At termination of employment, coverage ends and employees are given the information needed to contact The Hartford regarding conversion and portability options.